 After the 2017 YouTube adpocalypse, many advertisers have left the platform, which has led to a considerable shortage of monetization opportunities.
 YouTube’s flawed demonetization algorithm didn’t help the situation as many creators are being demonetized for seemingly no legitimate reason to this day.

 Unfortunately, the YouTube ecosystem doesn’t seem to have improved over the last few years.
-Quite the contrary — YouTube has been the target of a lot of flak lately.
+Quite the contrary — YouTube has been the target of a lot of flak lately, leading to many creators turning toward various YouTube alternatives.
 The most frequent complaints the platform’s been getting are related to:

-So what do you do as a business affected by this?
-All of these factors make YouTube an uncertain monetization platform at best.
+So what do you do as a business affected by all of the above?
+These factors make YouTube an uncertain monetization platform at best.
 If your company wishes to earn revenue from your video content but gets demonetized on YouTube, what can you do to circumvent that?
 That’s what we’re here to discuss!
 But before we take a look at how not to get demonetized on YouTube, let’s first see why YouTube demonetizes your content in the first place.

 Although flawed in its enforcement, YouTube has a monetization policy in their terms and conditions.
 Assuming that you weren’t unjustly demonetized, you might have violated a clause or two.
 So what are these rules you have to abide by?
 Let’s take a look.